linl33/bohemia/guides/guide_odkx_designer.md

 Add the table and file name for prepopulating the database you need in the `tables.init` file in the `app/config/assets` folder

 ### Test app on android device
 To test the init setup and generally the app on an android device:

+0. If you haven't already; use this resource to install the ODK tools on your android device: https://docs.odk-x.org/basics-install/#installing-odk-x-basic-tools
+     - OI File Manager
+     - ODK-X Services
+     - ODK-X Survey
+     - ODK-X Tables

 1. Connect the device to your computer via a USB cable

 2. Open a cmd or terminal window within the Application Designer directory (the one containing Gruntfile.js), as described in the Application Designer Directory Structure documentation.

 3. Type:

     `grunt adbpush`

 _For detailed instructions please refer to: https://docs.odk-x.org/build-app/#moving-files-to-the-device_